Reyven30/VerismoLife/README.md

-H# The Protagonists of Verismo
+# The Protagonists of Verismo

 ## Project Description
 This project is a **dynamic PHP website** dedicated to the main authors of **Italian Verismo**.